syncweek-react-aad/react-aad/README.md

 - `clientID`: String representing your Azure Active Directory Application ID

 - `scopes`: Array of permission scopes you want to request from the application you are authenticating against.
 You can see possible [values for this property here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-scopes)

+- `authenticatedFunction`: A user defined callback function for the AzureAD component to consume.
+This function receives the AzureAD components logout function, and returns JSX containing the logged in portion of your app.
+You can use this received logout callback to attach it to any part of your logged in portion of your application.

 - `unauthenticatedFunction`: A user defined callback function for the AzureAD component to consume.
 This function receives the AzureAD components login function which you can then use to trigger a login as you like